wagtail-nest/wagtail-airtable/README.md

 Clone the project and cd into the `wagtail-airtable/tests/` directory.
 Then run `python runtests.py tests`.
 This project is using standard Django unit tests.

 To target a specific test you can run `python runtests.py tests.test_file.TheTestClass.test_specific_model`

+Tests are written against Wagtail 2.10 and later.